hlavacs/ViennaLockLessTable/README.md

 * Get address of the I'th component of row n.
 This must be synchronized externally, e.g. for writing.
 * Insert a new row to the end of the table.
 This is synchronized internally, the table can grow as long as there is memory.

-VlltTable casn be used as a basis for deriving more complex behavior.
-The main functionality of VLLT is provided by the classes VlltStack and VlltFifoQueue.
+VlltTable can be used as a basis for deriving more complex behavior.
+The main functionality of VLLT is provided by the classes VlltStack and VlltFIFOQueue.

 VlltStack is a growable stack that offers the following API:
 * push_back: add a new row to the stack.
 Internally synchronized.